Myatt Snider: O'Reilly Series

 On November 21, 2019, it was announced that Snider would drive select races for Richard Childress Racing in the NASCAR Xfinity Series in 2020, starting with the season opener at Daytona.
 His 2020 schedule was increased to 20 races in January when he joined RSS Racing on a limited basis.

-In his series debut at Daytona, he won the pole and led 23 laps in the opening stage, but was involved in a crash shortly before the end of the second stage.
+In his series debut at Daytona, Snider won the pole and led 23 laps in the opening stage, but was involved in a crash shortly before the end of the second stage.
 After running the first eight races, Snider committed to a full-time 2020 schedule, contesting all but three races for RSS; he ran the Pocono Raceway, Martinsville Speedway, and Phoenix Raceway rounds with RCR.

 Snider joined RCR's No. 2 for the full 2021 season.
 He would earn his first Xfinity Series win at Homestead-Miami Speedway on February 27, holding off RCR Cup driver and two-time champion Tyler Reddick in an overtime finish.
 The win qualified Snider for the playoffs.
 In the Round of 12's final race at the Charlotte Motor Speedway Roval, Snider was penalized for changing lanes too soon on a restart; although he rebounded to finish eighth, it was not enough to advance him to the next round, and he was eliminated.

 Sheldon Creed was announced as the No. 2's driver for the 2022 season, though RCR and General Motors intended to keep Snider within their driver development program.
 On November 3, Jordan Anderson Racing signed Snider to drive the No. 31.
 On the last lap of the season opening 2022 Beef.
 It's What's for Dinner.
 300, Snider was involved in a wild accident.
 He got turned by Anthony Alfredo, resulting in Snider's car going airborne and hitting the backstretch catchfence, destroying the car.
 He was seen moving around in the car and managed to get out and walk under his own power.
 He DNFed in 22nd place as a result.
 He finished second at Portland, his highest finish of the season.
 At Martinsville, Snider collided with Austin Hill during the closing laps.
 Following the race, Hill punched Snider in the face on pit road.

-On February 8, 2023, it was announced that Snider will drive for Joe Gibbs Racing in select races for the 2023 season, starting with the season-opener at Daytona.
+On February 8, 2023, it was announced that Snider would drive for Joe Gibbs Racing in select races for the 2023 season, starting with the season-opener at Daytona.

+Two weeks after his relief driving for Alex Bowman in the No. 48 Hendrick Motorsports car at Circuit of the Americas, Snider attempted to make his first start of 2026 in the renamed O'Reilly Auto Parts Series, at Las Vegas in March, driving the No. 30 car for Barrett–Cope Racing, but failed to qualify.